How to Season Rice in a Rice Cooker: 30 Easy Recipe Ideas

 Rice is a versatile grain that can be used in many different dishes.
 There are many ways to season rice, and the options vary depending on the type of rice being cooked.

-Whether you are cooking Thai food, Indian food, Mexican food, or just want to create a fresh and delicious bowl of rice at home, knowing how to season your rice properly is an essential skill.
+Whether you are cooking Thai food, Indian food, or Mexican food, or just want to create a fresh and delicious bowl of rice at home, knowing how to season your rice properly is an essential skill.

 By adding various herbs, spices, oils, broth, and other flavorings to your rice while it cooks in the rice cooker, you can create a flavorful dish that perfectly complements whatever you are serving with it.